ros2/design/articles/external_qos_file.md

 Furthermore, the option to externally configure QoS settings should be disabled by default (ie. node authors must opt-in).
 The rationale for an opt-in policy is to force node authors to have to think about the implications of allowing various QoS changes to the node entities.

-In nodes designed to be reused, it does make sense to allow overriding the qos settings of all entities.
+In nodes designed to be reused, it does generally make sense to allow overriding the qos settings of all (or most) sub-entities.
 To make this use case easier, the following options can be added:

 - `rcl_node_options_t` is extended with a `bool enable_qos_overrides`.